 Just Wingin' It: 7 Delicious Wing Spots In #RealColumbiaSC

-A Devine Street staple for nearly 30 years, Publick House instantly comes to the minds of locals when thinking of where to get their hands dirty with hot sauce.
-These spicy stunners are fried in 100% vegetable oil, then individually sauced for the utmost perfection.
-So start your meal with fried pickles or pub bread, order up some butter barbecue or lemon pepper wings (try the pterodactyl if you're feeling adventurous) and enjoy the Devine Street ambiance on the outside patio.
+A Devine Street staple for nearly 30 years, Publick House instantly comes to the minds of locals when thinking of where to get their hot sauce fix.
+These spicy stunners are fried in 100% vegetable oil, then individually sauced over open flame for the utmost perfection.
+Start your meal with fried pickles or pub bread, order up some spicy pterodactyl wings (a secret menu item) and enjoy this true Irish pub ambiance.

 Across the bridge in Cayce, D's Wings is a one-of-a-kind spot covered wall-to-wall in unique signage and autographed dollar bills.
 With over 25 flavors (including margarita!!!), finding a signature sauce that floats your boat will be a piece of cake.
 We hear that you should order the spicy parmesan or the Cajun teriyaki wings-paired with bleu cheese and a cold draft beer, of course.

-The go-to hangout for Lake Murray locals, Schooners is a come-as-you-are bar and grill - where Irmo locals hang out after summer ballgames + days on the lake.
+The go-to hangout for Lake Murray locals, Schooners is a come-as-you-are bar and grill where folks hang out after long days on the lake.
 While you wait for your sriracha honey flats, wing chips + fried okra, you'll get to enjoy an ice-cold (and we really mean that) beer from a frosted mug.
 We recommend going on a Tuesday, when the wings are just 75 cents and summer-jams whistle in the background by a local band.